 Read the Avelox (moxifloxacin hcl) Side Effects Center for a complete guide to possible side effects

-Quinolones form chelates with alkaline earth and transition metal cations.
-Oral administration of quinolones with antacids containing aluminum or magnesium, with sucralfate, with metal cations such as iron, or with multivitamins containing iron or zinc, or with formulations containing divalent and trivalent cations such as VIDEX® (didanosine) chewable/buffered tablets or the pediatric powder for oral solution, may substantially interfere with the absorption of quinolones, resulting in systemic concentrations considerably lower than desired.
-Therefore, AVELOX should be taken at least 4 hours before or 8 hours after these agents. [see DOSAGE AND ADMINISTRATION, Pharmacokinetics, and PATIENT INFORMATION]
+Fluoroquinolones, including AVELOX, form chelates with alkaline earth and transition metal cations.
+Oral administration of AVELOX with antacids containing aluminum or magnesium, with sucralfate, with metal cations such as iron, or with multivitamins containing iron or zinc, or with formulations containing divalent and trivalent cations such as didanosine buffered tablets for oral suspension or the pediatric powder for oral solution, may substantially interfere with the absorption of AVELOX, resulting in systemic concentrations considerably lower than desired.
+Therefore, AVELOX should be taken at least 4 hours before or 8 hours after these agents.
+[See DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY]

-Quinolones, including AVELOX, have been reported to enhance the anticoagulant effects of warfarin or its derivatives in the patient population.
+Fluoroquinolones, including AVELOX, have been reported to enhance the anticoagulant effects of warfarin or its derivatives in the patient population.
 In addition, infectious disease and its accompanying inflammatory process, age, and general status of the patient are risk factors for increased anticoagulant activity.
-Therefore the prothrombin time, International Normalized Ratio (INR), or other suitable anticoagulation tests should be closely monitored if a quinolone is administered concomitantly with warfarin or its derivatives. [see ADVERSE REACTIONS, Pharmacokinetics, and PATIENT INFORMATION]
+Therefore the prothrombin time, International Normalized Ratio (INR), or other suitable anticoagulation tests should be closely monitored if AVELOX is administered concomitantly with warfarin or its derivatives.
+[See ADVERSE REACTIONS and CLINICAL PHARMACOLOGY]

-Although not observed with AVELOX in preclinical and clinical trials, the concomitant administration of a nonsteroidal anti-inflammatory drug with a quinolone may increase the risks of CNS stimulation and convulsions [see WARNINGS AND PRECAUTIONS, and PATIENT INFORMATION].
+The concomitant administration of a nonsteroidal anti-inflammatory drug (NSAID) with a fluoroquinolone, including AVELOX, may increase the risks of CNS stimulation and convulsions [see WARNINGS AND PRECAUTIONS].

 There is limited information available on the potential for a pharmacodynamic interaction in humans between AVELOX and other drugs that prolong the QTc interval of the electrocardiogram.
-Sotalol, a Class III antiarrhythmic, has been shown to further increase the QTc interval when combined with high doses of intravenous (IV) AVELOX in dogs.
-Therefore, AVELOX should be avoided with Class IA and Class III antiarrhythmics. [see WARNINGS AND PRECAUTIONS, Nonclinical Toxicology, and PATIENT INFORMATION]
+Sotalol, a Class III antiarrhythmic, has been shown to further increase the QTc interval when combined with high doses of intravenous AVELOX in dogs.
+Therefore, AVELOX should be avoided with Class IA and Class III antiarrhythmics.
+[See WARNINGS AND PRECAUTIONS and Nonclinical Toxicology.]

 Read the Avelox Drug Interactions Center for a complete guide to possible interactions